agstephens/RL-mkdocs/docs/unit1/lesson3/lesson3.md

 ### Summary

-The **Markov Decision Process (MDP)** framework models decision-making problems where an agent interacts with an environment.
-It includes **transition dynamics** \( P(s' | s, a) \) and **reward dynamics** \( R(s, a, s') \), which describe the behavior of the environment.
-The **Bellman equations** provide recursive relationships for computing the value of states or actions, while the **Bellman optimality equations** help find the optimal policy.
-Properties like the **Markov Property**, **stationarity**, and the stochastic nature of the dynamics are key factors in MDPs.
-Understanding these dynamics and equations is central to reinforcement learning algorithms designed to find optimal decision-making strategies.
+The Markov Decision Process (MDP) framework models decision-making problems where an agent interacts with an environment.
+It includes dynamics \( p(s', r | s, a) \), which define the probability of transitioning to state \( s' \) and receiving reward \( r \) given that the agent is in state \( s \) and takes action \( a \).
+The Bellman equations provide recursive relationships for computing the value of states or actions, while the Bellman optimality equations help find the optimal policy.
+Key properties of MDPs include the Markov Property, stationarity, and the stochastic nature of the dynamics.
+Understanding these dynamics and equations is fundamental to reinforcement learning algorithms designed to find optimal decision-making strategies.

 **Further Reading**: